nmessias/tome/README.md

-# Inkwell
+# Tome

 Read web fiction on your e-ink device.

-Inkwell is a web fiction proxy that scrapes content from various sources and presents it in a simplified, e-ink-friendly format optimized for devices like Kindle and Kobo.
+Tome is a web fiction proxy that scrapes content from various sources and presents it in a simplified, e-ink-friendly format optimized for devices like Kindle and Kobo.

 ## Supported Sources